aham-oudeis/Training/launch_school/RB120-OOP/Notes/templates/uses_of_self.md

 ###  self

+1. `self` in calling a setter method from inside the class
+2. defining class or module methods

 -   [Calling methods with self](https://launchschool.com/books/oo_ruby/read/classes_and_objects_part1#callingmethodswithself)

+> We're required to use `self` so that Ruby knows the difference between initializing a local variable and invoking a setter method.

 We use `self` to call the setter methods from inside the class, because in absence of the `self` Ruby does not know whether we meant to call the setter method or just initialize a local variable.